-The UK benefits by many billions of pounds a year from overseas trade in professional construction services - it should be seen as a UK success story.
+The UK benefits by many billions of pounds a year from overseas trade in professional construction services (e.g. project management, surveying, engineering, architecture etc.) - it should be seen as a UK success story.
 As a nation seeking to expand its trade in services internationally, these efforts could be jeopardised if tight controls of foreign workers were viewed as anti-competitive.
 Furthermore they could hamper the ability of UK firms to compete for the best international talent.

 If controls on freedom of movement were put in place, an overall clamp on migration into the UK would restrict the construction industry's ability to grow.
 It would hamper innovation and reduce the talent pool of trades and professionals available to the industry.
 The UK would also lose out on an opportunity to benefit from any innovations that migrants frequently bring from their home countries.
-Securing the rights of those EU migrants already living and working in the UK would seem a logical step to ensure the industry does not have its growth restricted in the short to medium term, but there has as yet been no concrete announcement from government on whether this is to be the case.
+Consider also the academic advancements made at UK university construction management departments from EU/EEA staff.
+Securing the rights of those EU migrants already living and working in the UK would seem a logical step to ensure the industry does not have its growth restricted in the short to medium term, but there has, as yet, been no concrete announcement from government on whether this is to be the case.